James Fuller (b.1988, UK) works primarily in Athens, GREECE.

 Recent exhibitions include Under the Volcano, Brooke Benington Gallery in Mexico City, An Arrangement in Two Halves, a Bench in Two Parts, with artist Marco Miehling at William Benington Gallery, co-curated with Lily Brooke.
 Further Images, White Crypt - Curated by Anais Lerendu & Adam Thomas, RCA SHOW (2018), ebc013 at East Bristol Contemporary and The Hum at Caustic Coastal curated by Tzuzjj, Salford.

 Also featured in Perpetual Inventory Vol.3 by Offline Press, an independent publication focused on process in sculptural practice, support Offline Press here → offlinepress.org

 ↓ Awards ↓

 Recipient of the Kenneth Armitage Post-graduate Sculpture Prize 2018 → kennetharmitagefoundation.org.uk

 Recipient of Tiffany's x Outset studiomakers award 2018

 The Stapely Trust educational grant 2017

-Studio visits always welcome.
+Enquiries, questions and studio visits always welcome.

 The action taken towards some kind of ending, a cut, a crush, a drop, a dismantle, a snap, becomes the starting point for much more work to be done.
 Amputated parts skimmed for surface and volume, an uncurling procedure that passes back through highly specialised craft and industrial economies, leaving the original mass behind.